vSphere Desktop - FAQs

 The vSphere Desktop edition is intended for customers who want to purchase only vSphere licenses to deploy desktop virtualization.
-In addition to the vSphere Desktop edition, VMware also sells a comprehensive end-to-end desktop and application virtualization solution, VMware Horizon View. vSphere Desktop is already included in the Horizon View Bundle.
-This offer gives customers the option to purchase vSphere Desktop as a stand-alone vSphere edition outside of the Horizon View Bundle.
+In addition to the vSphere Desktop edition, VMware also sells a comprehensive end-to-end desktop and application virtualization solution, VMware Horizon 6. vSphere Desktop is already included in the Horizon 6 Bundle.
+This offer gives customers the option to purchase vSphere Desktop as a stand-alone vSphere edition outside of the Horizon 6 Bundle.

 vSphere Desktop is licensed based on the total number of Powered On Desktop Virtual Machines.
-It is available in a pack size of 100 desktop VMs at a license list price of $6,500.00USD.
+VMware vSphere Desktop is not subject to a processor limitation.
+It is available in a pack size of 100 desktop VMs.

 vSphere Desktop can be used only for hosting a VDI environment.

 Q. What are the benefits of vSphere Desktop?